tardate/LittleArduinoProjects/Electronics101/GuitarEffects/DelayKit/README.md

 # #339 GuitarEffects/DelayKit

-Build and test a PT2399-based analog delay pedal kit.
+Build and test a PT2399-based delay pedal kit.

 Here's a quick hit to demo the delay unit, with a clean guitar signal and all the effects settings (mix, repeat, delay) on "11"..